netrisai/docs/sandbox/Sandbox15/onprem-k8s.rst

 .. code-block:: shell-session

-  NAME                      STATE     BGP STATE                                       PORT STATE   NEIGHBOR AS   LOCAL ADDRESS      REMOTE ADDRESS     AGE iris-isp2-ipv4-customer   enabled   bgp: Established; prefix: 160; time: 00:01:27   Link Up      65007         45.38.161.214/30   45.38.161.213/30   2m3s
+NAME                      STATE     BGP STATE                                          PORT STATE   NEIGHBOR AS   LOCAL ADDRESS      REMOTE ADDRESS     AGE iris-isp2-ipv4-customer   enabled   bgp: Established; prefix: 957240; time: 00:04:02                65007         45.38.161.214/30   45.38.161.213/30   2m3s

 Feel free to use the import annotation for this BGP if you created it from the Netris Controller web interface previously.

-Return to the Netris Controller and navigate to **Net → Topology** to see the new BGP neighbor you created.
+Return to the Netris Controller and navigate to **Network → Topology** to see the new BGP neighbor you created.

 Importing Existing Resources from Netris Controller to Kubernetes
 -----------------------------------------------------------------